Troja (Prague)

 Troja became part of Prague in 1922.
-Now it is part of the district of Prague 7 and its own cadastral area.
+Now it is part of the district of Prague 7, Prague 8 and its own cadastral area.

 Troja is the site of Troja Palace, Prague Zoo and the Botanical Garden of Prague.

 In Troja are also vineyards (vineyards vinice svaté Kláry and Salabka).

 Due to its premium location, Troja has long been an attractive Prague district for many successful Czechs from business, sports or arts, among them Michael Kocáb, Dana Zátopková, Emil Zátopek, Bohdan Ulihrach or Věra Chytilová.